pechajobs/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 ## 8. Risks and unknowns

 What might go wrong and what can OpenPecha do to reduce those risks?
-What questions do you have?
+What unanswered questions do you have, if any?

 ## 9. Goals